 Nationwide antibody study

-on the spread of SARS-CoV-2 infection
+on the spread of SARS-CoV-2 infections.

-The actual Seroprevalence Seroprevalence b> denotes the proportion of people in a population who test seropositive for a specific infectious agent, as measured by blood tests (serological tests).
-It is often reported as a weighted percentage of the total number of samples tested. of SARS-CoV-2 in the population is crucial to a possible Underreporting Under-coverage b> (statistical unit) denotes incomplete coverage in which only a more or less large part of a total is reached.
-Under-reporting of COVID case numbers is due to a failure to report by doctors or due to a non-doctor's visit (slight disease progression). to better understand infected people and to make decisions about possible continuation or termination of Interventions Interventions b> are planned and targeted measures to prevent or remedy the spread of cases and to contain negative consequences. and also the precise determination of Mortality rates Mortality rates b> also called mortality (mortality rate), is defined as the number of deaths during a certain period in relation to the population at risk. and to enable severe disease courses.
+The actual Seroprevalenceseroprevalencerefers to the proportion of individuals in a population who test seropositive for a specific infectious agent, as measured by blood tests (serological tests).
+It is often reported as a weighted percentage of the total number of samples tested. of (respiratory) infectious diseases and dynamics of respiratory infections as a function of individual non-pharmaceutical interventioen (NPI) in the population is crucial to avoid possible underreportingunder-reporting(statistical unit) refers to incomplete reporting, where only a more or less large part of a total unit is reached.
+Underreporting of COVID case numbers occurs due to non-reporting by physicians or non-visits to physicians (mild courses of disease). of infected individuals and to use this to inform decisions for possible continuation or termination of interventionsinterventionsare planned and targeted measures to prevent or remedy the spread of cases and contain negative consequences. derive.

 Study